In-depth reviews of key areas and decisions facing the R&D sector, with recommendations for progress

 Political and press letters, as CaSE seeks to push for action on key issues facing the R&D sector

-As part of the Discovery Decade study, CaSE brought together a group to understand how they engage the public with R&D through their fundraising campaigns and donor communications.
+As part of the Discovery Decade study, CaSE spoke to climate advocates to understand how R&D has been used to engage the public on Net Zero.

-As part of the Discovery Decade study, we held a workshop with organisations across Greater Manchester to explore R&D opportunities and to consider how the public can be brought into these discussions
+As part of the Discovery Decade study, we held a workshop with organisations across Belfast to explore R&D opportunities and to consider how the public can be brought into these discussions.